-You may have heard of FBAR filing yet still have a vague understanding if it’s something you need to do.
+You may have heard of FBAR filing yet still have a vague understanding of it and whether it’s something you need to do.
 FBAR means Foreign Bank Account Report and it refers to FinCEN Form 114, Report of Foreign Bank and Financial Account.
-Requirements of FBAR filing are quite simple.
+Requirements of FBAR 2021 filing are quite simple.
 If you’re wondering “Do I need to file FBAR 2021” or looking for FBAR filing help, this article is for you.

-- You have individually or jointly owned a foreign financial account or a signature and other authority over;
+- You have individually or jointly owned a foreign financial account or a signature or other authority over one or more accounts;

 - And the aggregate value of those accounts exceeds $10,000 at any time during the calendar year.